awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manage-deployments.md

   Define the maximum amount of time each device has to apply a deployment\.
 If a device exceeds the duration that you specify, then the device fails to apply the deployment\.

 **Important**
 Custom components can define artifacts in S3 buckets\.
 When the AWS IoT Greengrass Core software deploys a component, it downloads the component's artifacts from the AWS Cloud\.
 Core device roles don't allow access to S3 buckets by default\.
 To deploy custom components that define artifacts in an S3 bucket, the core device role must grant permissions to download artifacts from that bucket\.
-For more information, see [Access to S3 buckets for component artifacts](device-service-role.md#device-service-role-access-s3-bucket)\.
+For more information, see [Allow access to S3 buckets for component artifacts](device-service-role.md#device-service-role-access-s3-bucket)\.

 **Topics**
 + [Create deployments](create-deployments.md)